 HOME GROUND IN THE LAND OF THE LONG WHITE CLOUD

 Next, I looked at our own economy.
-What would the RB do in the next 6 months I asked myself?
+What would the Reserve Bank do in the next 6 months I asked myself?
 I'd already looked at this in a bit of detail when I wrote my last blog 'How the Reserve Bank's New Toy can Affect Home and Investment Property Ownership'

 .
 Because of the research I'd done for this article, I was really just updating my thinking.
 For a whole host of reasons that I'd canvassed in that article and in my last seminar on the Auckland Unitary Plan, I'd already concluded the Auckland property market wouldn't be cooling any time in the near future.
-This was despite the valiant attempt by the RB to bring that effect about through the use of their new toy aka the introduction of the LVR.
-So given the RB workings and the potential failings, I decided overall that it was more than on the cards, they'd go a step further and act to push up the OCR and that in itself (irrespective of the Europe situation) would lead to an increase in interest rates.
+This was despite the valiant attempt by the Reserve Bank to bring that effect about through the use of their new toy aka the introduction of the loan-to-value ratio (LVR).
+So given the Reserve Bank's workings and the potential failings, I decided overall that it was more than on the cards they'd go a step further and act to push up the Official Cash Rate (OCR), and that in itself (irrespective of the Europe situation) would lead to an increase in interest rates.

 A LITTLE MORE ANALYSIS

 By doing some more analysis work, it turns out that you can fix your mortgage right now, possibly at an interest rate lower than what you are already paying, and this in itself can save you funds.
 But then you need to balance that fact alongside the penalty interest you pay if you are repaying a fixed mortgage right now.
-To work out what way the numbers fall you need to do some calculations.
-For my part, I ran the calculation through a programme we have at GRA and hey presto, it turns out I'd still be ahead if I broke my fixed loan and locked my loan in right now.
+To work out what way the numbers fall, you need to do some calculations.
+For my part, I ran the calculation through the Interest Rate Break Cost Analysis Tool we have at GRA (available from the Free Resources section of our website) and hey presto, it turns out I'd still be ahead if I broke my fixed loan and locked my loan in right now.

 WELCOME TO THE STAGE MR BROKER